andersthemagi/magicalmusings.github.io/_posts/spells/first-level/2020-10-13-spells-1-arcane-weapon.md

 ---
 title: Arcane Weapon
-permalink: "/spells/cantrips/arcane-weapon/"
+permalink: "/spells/first-level/arcane-weapon/"
 layout: spell-post
 categories: [Spells, Cantrips]
-tags: [Artificer, Sorcerer, Wizard]
+tags: [Artificer]
 source: "Basic Rules (PHB)"
-spell-level: Cantrip
+spell-level: "1st-level"
-school: Conjuration
+school: Transmutation
-casting-time: "1 Action"
+casting-time: "1 Bonus Action"
-range: "60 feet"
+range: "Self"
-components: "V, S"
+components: "V, S, M"
-duration: "Instantaneous"
+duration: "Concentration, up to 1 hour"
 ---

-You hurl a bubble of acid.
-Choose one creature within range, or choose two creatures within range that are within 5 feet of each other.
-A target must succeed on a Dexterity saving throw or take 1d6 acid damage.

-***At Higher Levels.*** This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+You channel arcane energy into one simple or martial weapon you’re holding, and choose one damage type: acid, cold, fire, lightning, poison, or thunder.
+Until the spell ends, you deal an extra 1d6 damage of the chosen type to any target you hit with the weapon.
+If the weapon isn’t magical, it becomes a magic weapon for the spell’s duration.

+As a bonus action, you can change the damage type, choosing from the options above.

+At Higher Levels.
+When you cast this spell using a spell slot of 3rd level or higher, you can maintain your concentration on the spell for up to 8 hours.